querycert/qcert/docs/spark2-runtime-design.md

 This is called a Dataframe, which might eventually become an alias for `Dataset[Row]`.

-QCert data in Spark
+Qcert data in Spark
 -------------------

-QCert supports a richer datamodel than Spark.
+Qcert supports a richer datamodel than Spark.
-The types of data in QCert with nonobvious counterparts in Spark are open records, either, and brands.
+The types of data in Qcert with nonobvious counterparts in Spark are open records, either, and brands.
 Brands introduce subtyping, with top and bottom types.

 Subtyping and open records expose a common difficulty: